fuankarion/Vision17/Lab9-HogDetection/readme.md

 ## Evaluation
-As we work on a very small subset of the dataset the default challenge, the standard evaluation code is not appropriate, therefore we will be using a modified version of the original evaluation code that applies only to the subset we selected.
+As we work on a very small subset of the dataset from the default challenge, the standard evaluation code is not appropriate, therefore we will be using a modified version of the original evaluation code that applies only to the subset we selected.
 This modified version can be obtained at:

+XXXAvaialbe on Monday April 3

 ## Your Turn
 Create a multi-scale HOG detector for faces using the provided dataset.

-As we are now far more experienced in the Computer vision world, **you are free to apply any modification, extension pre/post-processing to the base algorithm or data as long as the core of your strategy remains a multi-scale HOG detector**
+We are now far more experienced in the Computer vision world, hence there are no further guidelines for this lab, moreover **you are free to apply any modification, extension pre/post-processing to the base algorithm or data as long as the core of your strategy remains a multi-scale HOG detector**

+## Report